-There must be a dynamical relationship that links atmospheric storminess and sea surface fronts like the Gulf Stream (GS) and Kuroshio Extension (KE), because there is a geographic relationship in the mean between the pattern of upper-tropospheric clouds and subsurface ocean fronts (Fig. 1).
-A recent study (Minobe et al. 2008) illustrated parts of the link between the mean Gulf Stream position and the mean atmospheric structure from the boundary layer up into the upper troposphere.
-Some studies (e.g., Hoskins and Hodges 2002) of atmospheric variability associated with synoptic signals have concentrated on the variability itself and not with any underlying oceanic feature that might play a role.
-Others (e.g., Nakamura et al. 2004) have also addressed the relationship between the mean oceanic SST and the mean wintertime storm track.
-That there should be some close relationship between ocean fronts like the GS or KE and midlatitude winter storm tracks does not particularly identify the dynamical cause.
-Because the system is coupled, there are processes within the atmosphere and the ocean separately that will force an alignment between the two (Hoskins and Valdes 1990, Nakamura et al. 2008): storms can produce vorticity fluxes that enhance the midlatitude zonal jet, which can affect the location of the GS and KE, and then further influence the development of the storms.
+A dynamical relationship must exist that links atmospheric storminess and sea surface fronts like the Gulf Stream (GS) and Kuroshio Extension (KE) since there is geographic relationship in the mean between the pattern of upper tropospheric clouds and subsurface ocean fronts (Fig. 1).
+A recent study (Minobe et al. 2008) illustrated parts of the link between the mean Gulf Stream position and mean atmospheric structure from the boundary layer up into the upper troposphere.
+Some studies (e.g. Hoskins and Hodges 2002) of atmospheric variability associated with synoptic signals have concentrated on the variability itself and not with any underlying oceanic feature that might play a role.
+Others (e.g. Nakamura et al. 2004) have also addressed the relationship between the mean oceanic SST and the mean wintertime storm track.
+That there should be some close relationship between ocean fronts like the GS or KE and mid-latitude winter storm tracks doesn't particularly identify the dynamical cause.
+Since the system is coupled, there are processes within the atmosphere and the ocean separately which will force an alignment between the two (Hoskins and Valdes 1990, Nakamura et al. 2008): storms can produce vorticity fluxes that enhance the mid-latitude zonal jet, which can affect the location of the GS and KE, which can then further influence the development of the storms.